OdooBulgaria/pls/README.md

 - To take project attendance or use attendance functionality it's state should be 'wip'
 - Make Sure that Admin gets the corporate account otherwise the cron jobs will not work
 - easy_install pytz
+- Install the Aeroo Reports.
+The installation instructions are given in the report folder

 ## To set up the users and accesses